Mali: Economy

-Mali underwent economic reform, beginning in 1988 by signing agreements with the World Bank and the International Monetary Fund.
-During 1988 to 1996, Mali's government largely reformed public enterprises.
-Since the agreement, sixteen enterprises were privatized, 12 partially privatized, and 20 liquidated.
-In 2005, the Malian government conceded a railroad company to the Savage Corporation.
-Two major companies, Societé de Telecommunications du Mali (SOTELMA) and the Cotton Ginning Company (CMDT), were expected to be privatized in 2008.
+Mali underwent economic reform beginning in 1988 by signing agreements with the World Bank and the International Monetary Fund.
+During 1988 to 1996, the government largely reformed public enterprises.
 Between 1992 and 1995, Mali implemented an economic adjustment programme that resulted in economic growth and a reduction in financial imbalances.
-The programme increased social and economic conditions, and led to Mali joining the World Trade Organization on 31 May 1995.

-Mali is also a member of the Organization for the Harmonization of Business Law in Africa (OHADA).
-The gross domestic product (GDP) has risen since.
-In 2002, the GDP amounted to US$3.4 billion, and increased to US$5.8 billion in 2005, which amounts to an approximately 17.6% annual growth rate.
+The programme increased social and economic conditions and led to Mali joining the WTO in 1995.
+Mali is a member of the Organization for the Harmonization of Business Law in Africa (OHADA).

-Mali is a part of the "Franc Zone" (Zone Franc), which means that it uses the CFA franc.
-Mali is connected with the French government by agreement since 1962 (creation of BCEAO).
-Today all seven countries of BCEAO (including Mali) are connected to French Central Bank.

-Before the August 2020 coup, U.S. foreign assistance to Mali exceeded $135 million in FY 2020, aiming to bolster fragile peace, democratic governance and regional security, while addressing social and economic vulnerabilities.
-Post-coup, assistance is restricted under U.S. law, but ongoing programs focus on stability, public trust in government, community resilience and socio-economic prosperity.

 Mali was ranked 135th out of 139 in the Global Innovation Index in 2025.

 Agriculture

 Mali's key industry is agriculture.
-Cotton is the country's largest crop export and is exported west throughout Senegal and Ivory Coast.
-During 2002, 620,000 tons of cotton were produced in Mali but cotton prices declined significantly in 2003.
+Cotton is the largest crop export and is exported west throughout Senegal and Ivory Coast.
+During 2002, 620,000 tons of cotton were produced, but cotton prices declined significantly in 2003.
 In addition to cotton, Mali produces rice, millet, corn, vegetables, tobacco, and tree crops.
-Gold, livestock, and agriculture amount to 80% of Mali's exports.
+Agriculture is undermined by erratic rainfall, flooding, low usage of agricultural equipment, and a volatile security situation.

-Eighty percent of Malian workers are employed in agriculture.
-15% of Malian workers are employed in the service sector.
+Eighty percent of workers are employed in agriculture, and 15% are employed in the service sector.
 Seasonal variations lead to regular temporary unemployment of agricultural workers.
+Around 127,000 hectares of agricultural land are managed by the state-owned Niger River Authority (Office du Niger).